BeratYesbek/BeratYesbek/README.md

 <h1><p align="center">Hello, I'm Berat! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></p>

-I am a Computer Engineering graduate currently serving as a Software Engineer at Deliveryhero/Yemekpay Fintech, contributing to the development of a global payment and wallet system in Turkey.
-My deep passion for software is the driving force behind my commitment to this dynamic industry.
+I am a Computer Engineering graduate currently serving as a Software Engineer at Crystalloids.
 I constantly seek to broaden my expertise by mastering various technologies, focusing on JAVA and the Spring Boot framework.
 In addition to my coding endeavours, I actively share knowledge with the community through articles and videos on platforms like Medium and YouTube.
 Beyond the tech world,

 Previously, I enjoyed exploring various technologies and programming languages, focusing on Ruby, Java, C#, and Kotlin, with back-end and mobile development work primarily handled by Asp.Net core, JAVA Android SDK, and Ruby on Rails.
 However, I now dedicate myself wholly to Java and Spring Boot, driven by an insatiable curiosity to master this technology stack.